B1n-ry/Youre-in-grave-danger/README.md

 The mod is under MIT license, so feel free to use this in your modpack!

 This mod is required both on client and server, as it will add custom blocks and renderers.
+It's intended for use in modpacks.
+If you're looking for a server side only grave mod, I'd recommend Universal Graves